 Essential to all smoked goose recipes (and to this one in particular) is the marinade together with a pre-prep stage as well, so you need about 5 days to complete the full preparation and cooking........but it's worth it.
 This marinade is right for a bird of about 8 -10 pounds (3.5 – 4.5kg) in weight.
 If it's any less then you'll want to halve the quantity of salt in the marinade.

-Set up your smoker with a hot water bath and place the bird on top.
+Set up your smoker for indirect cooking with a large hot water bath / drip tray underneath and place the bird on top still seated on the vertical roasting rack.
 Cook at 250°F or 120°C for about 8 hours.
-Don't be alarmed, there will be a massive amount of fat released from the goose and be careful if you're not using a vertical roasting rack because the fat will accumulate in the cavity.
+Don't be alarmed, there will be a massive amount of fat released from smoked goose.

 Note: As before, if you haven't got a vertical roasting rack then it's not the end of the world, just place you goose on the cooking grate.
 Be careful however when lifting the finished smoked goose because because rendered hot fat will accumulate in the cavity and could easily burn your hands.

 To confirm that your goose is cooked, use an instant read temperature probe and look for:

 Smoked goose recipes are no different to smoked turkey recipes in that to get the absolute best, let your bird rest before carving.
 This allows any juice which has been forced from the flesh by the cooking process to be re-absorbed and so make for a more succulent final result.
 It also ensures a more even heat spread throughout the bird.

 Note that in the immediate minutes of resting the temperature of the goose will continue to rise (this is known as "afterheat" or "carryover" cooking) which raises two points:-